icatalud/dart-sdk-wiki-2/Building-Dart-SDK-for-Raspberry-Pi.md

 These instructions will let you build and run the Dart standalone VM for a Raspberry Pi device running the Raspbian distribution of Linux.
 For now, this process will likely only work on a Linux machine.

-# Build

-First, grab the Dart source as described in [Preparing Your Machine](https://github.com/dart-lang/sdk/wiki/Preparing-your-machine-to-build-the-Dart-SDK) and [Getting The Source](https://github.com/dart-lang/sdk/wiki/Getting-The-Source).

 ## Cross-compile

 This build will require a cross-compiler that you can obtain by cloning [this repository](https://github.com/raspberrypi/tools).